Edo: Presiding Officers, Observer commend electoral process in Ward 4

 The News Agency of Nigeria (NAN), reports that the Oredo Ward 4 is the voting point of the incumbent governor, Godwin Obaseki.

-A presiding officer in the Ward 4 polling unit 25, Jonathan Ayo, commended the electorate for conducting themselves peacefully and in an orderly manner during accreditation and voting.
+A presiding officer in the Ward 4 poling unit 25, Jonathan Ayo, commended the electorate for conducting themselves peacefully and in an orderly manner during accreditation and voting.

 According to him, the process so far has been smooth, with everything working well.